openedx-unsupported/devstack/README.rst

       tahoe.exec.single         Execute a command inside a devstack docker container tahoe.provision           Make the devstack more Tahoe'ish
-      tahoe.restart             Restarts both of LMS and Studio python processes while keeping the same container tahoe.up                  Run the devstack with proper Tahoe settings, use instead of `$ make dev.up`
+      tahoe.restart             Restarts both of LMS and Studio python processes while keeping the same container

-If something goes wrong, check the rest of this README for additional details.
+If something goes wrong, check out the rest of this README for additional details.

 Environment Files
 -----------------